Haberkamp/website/src/content/posts/default-margin.md

 ---
-title: Solving the Pain of Margins in Base Components
+title: Solving the Pain of Mar­gins in Base Com­po­nents
 content: Default margins on base components cause a lot of pain, needing to override the base components, a lot.
 Learn about strategies to combat default margins.
 # publishedAt: 2025-02-11
 ---